Hzc0630/Hzc0630.github.io/index.md

 </table>

 ## Education
-Received the B.E. degree in Communication Engineering from Wuhan University of Technology, China, in 2019.
+Zichao Hu received the B.E. degree in Communication Engineering from Wuhan University of Technology, China, in 2019.
 He is currently pursuing toward the Master's degree at the Huazhong University of Science and Technology.
 His current research interests include artificial intelligence, information security, and image/signal processing.